margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for music playing
 * Grateful for guitar playing
 * Grateful for the light
+* Grateful for people driving trucks today
+* Grateful for people on the road seeing about people and doing their job
 * Grateful for friends
 * Grateful for everyone living today
 * Grateful for stories of people from all over the world